vyasanirudh/AVCalendar/README.md

 # Usage

-A sample project has been added to explain the failrly simple usage process.
+A sample project has been added to explain the fairly simple usage process.

 ---
 # Preview